samimhidia1/meeting-summary-generator/README.md

 If the project does not exist, the script will create a new project directory with the name you entered.
 The project directory will be created in the `projects` directory.

+### Adding a video file to an existing project

-You will need to place the video file you want to extract the audio from in the `videos` directory of the project directory.
-The script will extract the audio from the video file and save it in the `audios` directory of the project directory.
+Place the video file you want to process in the `videos` directory of the project directory.

+The script will extract the audio from the video file and save it in the `audios` directory of the project directory, and then it will transcribe the audio and save the transcription in the `transcriptions` directory of the project directory.
+Finally, it will generate a summary of the transcription and save it in the `summaries` directory of the project directory.

+### Adding an audio file to an existing project

-If you want to start the process from an audio file or a text file, you will need to place the audio file or the text file in the `audios` or `transcriptions` directory of the project directory respectively.
+If you want to start the process from an audio file you will need to place the audio file in the `audios` directory of the project directory.

+The script will transcribe the audio and save the transcription in the `transcriptions` directory of the project directory.
+Finally, it will generate a summary of the transcription and a structured meeting summary from it and save both text files in the `summaries` directory of the project directory.

+### Adding a text file to an existing project

+If you want to start the process from a text file you will need to place the text file in the `transcriptions` directory of the project directory.

+The script will generate a summary of the transcription and a structured meeting summary from it and save both text files in the `summaries` directory of the project directory.

+### Running the script for an existing project after adding a video file, audio file, or text file

 Once you have placed the video file, audio file, or text file in the appropriate directory, re-run the `main.py` script in your terminal:

 ```bash
 python main.py
 ```

+Select the name of the project you want to generate a summary for and press `Enter`.

 The script will then prompt you to choose between the following options: